What is available in the library?

 - Library Configuration: First floor, beginning left of entrance, books are arranged in alphabetical order according to call number (beginning with call number A).
 They then proceed to the end of that wall and begin again across that end of the room and back to the front of the right wall.
 Then the call numbers pick up again in the same order upstairs on the Mezzanine Level at left front, proceeding around that level in the same “clockwise” order.

 Self-service photocopiers are available for making copies from books.
-Also, printers are linked to patrons’ computers to print pages from Internet sites.
+Also, printers are available to print pages from Internet sites.
 Prints can also be made from microfilm and microfiche machines.
-Charges are as follows:
+All copies/printed sheets are $.25 each.

 The George Rogers Clark Collection centers around an American Revolutionary War soldier and frontier leader who led the campaign against the British in the Northwest Territory.
 He succeeded in capturing the key British strongholds of Kaskaskia, Cahokia, and Vincennes, holding this territory and thereby saving the Illinois and Kentucky region for the colonies.
 The George Rogers Clark Papers were filmed in 1991 from original documents at the Virginia State Library and Archives in Richmond.
 They pertain to the Illinois Regiment of the Virginia State Forces and are held in the SAR Archives on 13 rolls of microfilm.
 These reels contain 16,858 frames with approximately 85,000 images of original documents (there is usually more than one document per frame).
 These papers are dated from January 1778 through November 1834.
 There is a six-volume printed index to the papers (also contained on two microfiche cards) along with abstracts held on seven microfiche cards.
 The index, completed in 1995, has 97,579 entries for 20,110 documents filmed on the 13 reels.